ADA-research/Sparkle/README.md

 ### Install dependencies

 Sparkle depends on Python 3.9+, swig 3.0, gnuplot, LaTeX, and multiple Python packages.
 LaTeX is used to create the reports, if you want to use this functionality you will need to install it manually.
+Sparkle uses RunSolver 3.4.1 (http://www.cril.univ-artois.fr/~roussel/runsolver/) to measure solvers meta data, which is restricted to Linux based systems.

 The rest of the dependencies can installed and activated with